 Healthy affordable homes are the foundation on which families thrive and neighborhoods grow.
 At the heart of our mission is the redevelopment and preservation of abandoned homes–many of which had been abandoned for decades–as stable housing for low- and moderate-income families.

 We have rebuilt over 200 abandoned homes since 2008, along with 25 new single-family homes.
-We have sold over 60 of these homes to new homebuyers and have maintained over 170 as high-quality workforce rental housing.
+We have sold 65 of these homes to new homeowners and maintain 170 as high-quality workforce rental housing.
 This level of intervention has enabled us to eradicate local blight and to stabilize distressed neighborhood housing markets.

 Project Portfolio: Oliver/Broadway East Scattered Site

-We have strategically partnered to develop three apartment buildings along East Baltimore’s reemerging Greenmount Avenue corridor, creating almost 200 affordable, state-of-the-art apartments, including 60 units currently under construction at 700 East Chase Street that will begin leasing by the end of 2020.
+We have strategically partnered to develop three apartment buildings along East Baltimore’s reemerging Greenmount Avenue corridor, creating almost 200 affordable, state-of-the-art apartments, including 60 units at 700 East Chase Street that we completed and fully occupied in 2021.
 These projects complement our single-family housing by activating large vacant sites, preserving neighborhood affordability, and creating the density to attract larger reinvestments in key locations.